moyano83/Designing-Data-Intensive-Applications/README.md

     constraint violations.
 The participant surrenders the right to abort the transaction, but without committing it
     * When the coordinator has received responses to all prepare requests, it makes a definitive decision.
 The coordinator must write that decision to its transaction log on disk (called the commit point)
-    * Once the coordinator’s decision has been written to disk, the commit or abort request is sent to all participants.
+    * Once the coordinator's decision has been written to disk, the commit or abort request is sent to all participants.
 If this request fails or times out, the coordinator must retry forever until it succeed

 ##### Coordinator failure